Sergei Ivanovich Tomkeieff

 Prof Sergei Ivanovich Tomkeieff FRSE FGS (1892–1968) was a 20th-century Russian and British geologist and petrologist who won the Geological Society's Lyell Medal in 1966.

 Life

-He was born on 20 October 1892 in Vilna (Russian Empire).

-Studied petrology in Petrograd Polytechnic Institute.

-He came to Britain either during or just after the First World War.
-He began lecturing in Geology at Anderson College in Newcastle-upon-Tyne in 1920.
+Tomkeieff was born on 20 October 1892 in Vilna, in the Russian Empire, and studied petrology in Petrograd Polytechnic Institute.
+Tomkeieff came to Britain either during or just after the First World War, and began lecturing in geology at Anderson College in Newcastle-upon-Tyne in 1920.